rafalcode/streeb12days/ep4_callingbirds.md

-as all of the I want to talk about at all as with each calling birds they they remind me of is it's how we sort of have these four enormous locks here and how annoying it is I mean it just seems to reach the complete impasse okay you where I believe in the twenties in
+as all of the I want to talk about at all as with each calling birds they they remind me of is it's how we sort of have these four enormous larks here and how annoying it is I mean it just seems to reach the complete impasse okay you where I believe in the twenties in